All posts

 What services do payment service providers offer?

-Over the last decade, as the payment processing ecosystem has dialed up in complexity, PSPs have added more services to their offering to provide even more value to merchants.
+Over the last decade, as the payment processing ecosystem has become more complex, PSPs have added more services to give merchants more value.
+Let's explore some of these services offered by payment service providers today:

-Payment gateway: A payment gateway facilitates the transfer of information between a customer and a merchant’s acquiring bank.
+• Payment gateway: A payment gateway facilitates the transfer of information between a customer and a merchant’s acquiring bank.

-Fraud prevention: Fraud detection and prevention tools help safeguard transactions against fraudulent activities and illegitimate chargebacks.
+• Fraud prevention: Fraud detection and prevention tools help safeguard transactions against fraudulent activities and illegitimate chargebacks.

-Currency conversion: Currency conversion services are crucial for global businesses that must accept and/or make payments in multiple currencies.
+• Currency conversion: Currency conversion services are crucial for global businesses that must accept and/or make payments in multiple currencies.

 How do PSPs process a payment?